 Hills is West Hollywood, home to much of Los Angeles' adult night

-life, gay (Santa Monica Boulevard) and straight (Sunset Boulevard—"The
+life, gay (Santa Monica Boulevard) and straight or mixed (Sunset Boulevard—"The

 Sunset Strip"), which can be reached by bus from Santa Monica

 in about 35 - 40 minutes via MTA.